lockevod/KRemote/README.md

 Sometimes screens change fast or several times.
 I'll try to improve this in next versions, but it's not a big issue now.

 ## Other
-We don't have a SKD for Karoo and we cannot detect when the ride stards (then the app is always on and simulates physical buttons).
+We don't have a SKD for Karoo and we cannot detect when the ride starts (then the app is always on and simulates physical buttons).